 Mississippi River cruises are a great value if you're hoping to really explore the whole region and get to know the local culture, food, and historic destinations that have shaped the mighty Mississippi.
 These cruises are definitely geared towards more mature audiences, so while inquisitive teens might enjoy these, they are crafted with adults in mind who enjoy activities like walking and biking tours, city & historic tours, nature experiences, and museums.
 These are not ideal for families with young children who are looking for a lot of onboard entertainment for kids of all ages.

 What is the longest river in North America?

 At 2,340 miles in length and up to 11 miles across at its widest point, the Mississippi River is the longest and most important river in North America, covering more than one million square miles and pulling in water from tributary rivers in 33 states.
 But even the mightiest river in North America has humble origins - in a babbling brook that you could easily skip across!

-Why is it called the "Mississippi"?
+Why is it called the Mississippi?

-Every school-age child learns how to spell it - M-I-S-S-I-S-S-I-P-P-I. But where did the name come from?
+In the US, every school-age child learns how to spell it - M-I-S-S-I-S-S-I-P-P-I. But where did the name come from?
 The name "Mississippi" actually owes its origins to the indigenous Anishinabe people (Ojibwe Indians), who called the river the "Messipi", meaning "Father of Waters" or "Big River."